Top 6 Best Vlog Cameras with External Mic Input

 Canon EOS 80D – Best Autofocus and Battery Life

 If you don’t want to use your main camera to go out a lot and record trips or daily vlogging, you are probably better choosing a dSLR.

 The Canon EOS 80D is a DSLR made for video.
 The camera is made to have the most reliable autofocus you could buy for the price and comes with a new processor a sensor that achieves better image quality.

 Although it doesn’t come with image stabilization, there’s a huge selection of lenses with optical stabilization you can choose for it.

 This is an APS-C sensor camera that becomes the best option if you want really good low-light recording.

 Finally, its battery life has really good capacities; it’s—by far—the best camera on this list in terms of recording duration.

 This makes it probably the best choice if you just want to record videos from home and don’t mind about not having 4k recording.

 There are several vlog cameras with external mic input that you can consider purchasing to make your vlogging dream possible.
 The one that I have reviewed above are the latest in the market today.
 Just keep in mind that the lack of optical image stabilization isn’t a great deal since they are interchangeable-lens cameras.
 This means you can always get a lens with stabilization should need arise.

-Another thing to note is that Panasonic cameras have a smaller sensor than the canon M3, so they are not as good in low light as Canon models.
-But at the same time, the Panasonic cameras are better for low light than the camcorder VIXIA HF G40.
+Another thing to note is that the Panasonic cameras have a smaller sensor than the Canon M50, so they are not as good in low light as Canon models.